Nahid-Hassan/cseru-labs/README.md

 ### Computer Science and Engineering Lab Solution - University of Rajshahi

 In this repository I am trying to contribute my **3rd** year and **4th** year lab solutions with documentation.
 I am not guaranteed that all the code is **BUG** free.
-If you follow my code it is your responsibility 😴.
+If you follow my code, it is your responsibility 😴.

 Some of the resource links are added in the various `README.md` documentation files in different directories.
-I want to gives all of you very very special thanks.
+I want to give all of you very, very special, thanks.
 You all are awesome.

 Most of the time I feel, I am 😑-🙇 and also my works.
 But when I see it helps others my feelings ....😇....
 Thanks for visiting my repository.